This post may contain affiliate links. For more information, please read the full disclosure policy here.

 1. Country Music Hall of Fame and Museum

 Going to Nashville and not visiting this establishment is like going to New York and not seeing the Statue of Liberty – you can’t miss it.
-During my visit there was a Kenny Rogers exhibition happening, which I actually found interesting.
+During my visit, a Kenny Rogers exhibition was held, which I found interesting.
 He is currently focusing on his photography career and has had a few photos appear on the covers of prolific American magazines.

 I loved looking at the costumes of past and present, particularly Dolly Parton’s, of course.
 I also learned a lot about performers I had heard of but didn’t know much about.
 This includes Tammy Wynette, Patsy Cline and Hank Williams.
 The detail on display here is extraordinary and very informative.
 The Hall of Fame is very interactive.
-So if you do visit with the family be assured there is plenty to keep the kids entertained whilst you take a closer look at the exhibits.
+So, if you visit with the family, be assured there is plenty to keep the kids entertained while you take a closer look at the exhibits.

-As I walked down the stairs to exit I had to hold onto the rail as I didn’t want to fall whilst looking at all of the records on display.
+As I walked down the stairs to the exit, I had to hold onto the rail as I didn’t want to fall while looking at the records on display.
 It’s a magnificent wall of accomplishments by the best in the business.

 2. Honky Tonk Row

 Another place you have to visit with two days in Nashville is Honky Tonk Row.
 This is what my map named Broadway from the riverfront to 6th Street.
 I thought the name suited the brightly coloured buildings with neon signs flashing outside.
-As I walked down the street during lunch time, I had the hardest decision of my trip choosing where to eat.
-Obviously it had to be based not only on the menu but the best live music.
-After walking up and down each side I chose Rippy’s, which was a great choice for a decent priced burger and great music.
+As I walked down the street during lunchtime, I had the hardest decision of my trip: choosing where to eat.
+Obviously, it had to be based not only on the menu but also on the best live music.
+After walking up and down each side, I chose Rippy’s, an excellent choice for a decent-priced burger and great music.

-Myself and fellow patrons also got a surprise when a producer from America’s Got Talent walked onto the stage to promote the program’s upcoming auditions in Nashville.
-He then introduced last year’s runner up who performed.
+My fellow patrons and I were surprised when a producer from America’s Got Talent walked onto the stage to promote the program’s upcoming auditions in Nashville.
+He then introduced last year’s runner-up, who performed.
 As a celebrity stalker, this was a big deal for me.
-I googled her immediately and found Emily West to have her own website and Wikipedia page, so of course she must have been legit.
+I googled her immediately and found that Emily West had her own website and Wikipedia page, so, of course, she must have been legitimate.

-Broadway has plenty of live music venues to choose from day and night, plus just a few boot stores if you are looking.
-You can also continue on down 2nd Street into the historic district for even more food, drinks and music options.
-This city’s downtown is full of life, which I loved.
+Broadway has plenty of live music venues to choose from day and night, plus just a few bootstores if you are looking.
+You can also continue down 2nd Street into the historic district for even more food, drinks and music options.
+This city’s downtown is full of life, which I love.
 Everyone I met seemed happy to live in a place that breathes music.

 3. Home of the Stars Tour

 Okay, like I said, I have a slight celebrity issue.
 But this was too good to pass up.
-I thought our driver and guide could have had a bit more personality, but overall I enjoyed this Home of the Stars Tour.
-Not only because we saw some amazing houses/mansions/castles, but I liked being able to visit the neighbourhoods outside of Nashville too.
+I thought our driver and guide could have had more personality, but I enjoyed this Home of the Stars Tour overall.
+Not only because we saw some fantastic houses/mansions/castles, but I also liked being able to visit the neighbourhoods outside of Nashville.
 We were focused primarily around Brentwood, which allowed me to see more of the city’s surroundings than I would have using public transit.

-Some of the houses we saw belonged to Trisha Yearwood and Garth Brooks, Dolly Parton, Taylor Swift, Reese Witherspoon, and Faith Hill and Tim McGraw.
+Some houses we saw belonged to Trisha Yearwood and Garth Brooks, Dolly Parton, Taylor Swift, Reese Witherspoon, Faith Hill and Tim McGraw.

 4. Musician’s Hall of Fame and Museum

 I thought it was a great initiative.
-I really enjoyed walking through the different areas and viewing all the amazing displays.
+I really enjoyed walking through the different areas and viewing all the fantastic displays.
 You learn all about what it takes to make a musician.
-I took lots of photos of guitars for my dad and I rather enjoyed this sign in particular.
-I recommend a visit here to see behind the scenes.
+I took lots of photos of guitars for my dad, and I particularly enjoyed this sign.
+I recommend visiting here to learn more about what happens behind the scenes.

 5. Ryman Auditorium

-The Ryman is the world famous home of the Grand Ole Opry.
-It broadcasted from the auditorium between 1943 and 1974.
+The Ryman is the world-famous home of the Grand Ole Opry.
+It was broadcast from the auditorium between 1943 and 1974.
 I had honestly not heard of this country music institution until watching Nashville.
 But it was, and still is, an important milestone in a singer’s career to perform on this stage.
-You can also visit the new Grand Ole Opry located on the city’s outskirts.
+You can also visit the new Grand Ole Opry on the city’s outskirts.

-Inside there are displays, an illustrated timeline of the auditorium’s history, and an educational video featuring some big country music stars.
-You are even able to get your photo taken on the stage, which is a big bonus for fans.
-The Ryman Auditorium is a National Historic Landmark and is nicknamed the Mother Church of Country Music.
-However, I think a visit here is only necessary if you are a diehard country music fan as it is $15 to enter.
+There are displays, an illustrated timeline of the auditorium’s history, and an educational video featuring some big country music stars.
+You can even take your photo on the stage, a big bonus for fans.
+The Ryman Auditorium is a National Historic Landmark nicknamed the Mother Church of Country Music.
+However, visiting here is probably only necessary if you’re a diehard country music fan, as tickets are $15.

-I also just wanted to mention that this Nashville TV show tour includes admission to the Ryman Auditorium.
-It takes you past the houses used in filming and to the Bluebird Cafe on select days as well.
+I also wanted to mention that this Nashville TV show tour includes admission to the Ryman Auditorium.
+It also takes you past the houses used in filming and to the Bluebird Cafe on select days.
 Sounds right up my alley!

 Check out the 11 other cities I recommend visiting along in the USA